 - Display topo maps and tracks when paired with the Earthmate App (requires map downloads) and your Smartphone

-- Pair with other Garmin devices such as the Garmin Fenix 5 watch
+- Pair with other Garmin devices such as Garmin watches

 - Post your location or Mapshare route to Facebook and Twitter